![]() |

 “Sighting of the Day in the Bush”

-Today, we’d tentatively planned to go to Kruger but when deciding on what to cook for tonight’s dinner, I realized a trip to Komatipoort to shop was more important when we were running out of fresh vegetables and other household goods.
+Today, we’d tentatively planned to go to Kruger.
+Still, when deciding on what to cook for tonight’s dinner, I realized a trip to Komatipoort to shop was more critical when we ran out of fresh vegetables and other household goods.

-But changing BIG plans in this life presents a number of obstacles, mainly due to money with deposits (or full fares) paid for holiday homes, flights, hotels and cruises we’ve already booked.
+But changing BIG plans in this life presents several obstacles, mainly due to money with deposits (or full fares) paid for holiday homes, flights, hotels, and cruises we’ve already booked.

-Having control over the smaller daily plans is a wonderful part of being retired and free.
-Often, we awake with a plan in mind we’d discussed the prior day or evening, to find ourselves simply “not in the mood” to do what we’d discussed.
+Having control over the smaller daily plans is a beautiful part of being retired and free.
+Often, we awake with a project in mind we’d discussed the previous day or evening to find ourselves simply “not in the mood” to do what we’d discussed.

 Elephants are frequently found by the river when viewing from Marloth Park. |

-Fortunately, neither of us minds the other suggestions we change plans for the day, even for no reason at all, if we so choose.
-Of course, we don’t change social plans we’ve made with friends, always adhering strictly to the date, time and location.
+Fortunately, neither of us minds the other suggestions.
+We change plans for the day, even for no reason at all, if we so choose.
+Of course, we don’t change the social plans we’ve made with friends, always adhering strictly to the date, time, and location.

 Two waterbucks on a sandbar in the river. |

-The passenger couple was seeking participants for an upcoming two-day tour (not overnight) when in port overnight in St. Petersburg, Russia.
-We’ll sleep on the ship but head out each of two days for the nine-hour tours both day of the majestic city.
+The passenger couple sought participants for an upcoming two-day tour (not overnight) when in port overnight in St. Petersburg, Russia.
+We’ll sleep on the ship but head out each of two days for the nine-hour tours both days of the majestic city.

-We jumped at the opportunity to participate in the tours which will include a maximum of 16 people which is a whole lot better and less costly than the tours offered by the cruise line.
+We jumped at the opportunity to participate in the tours, which will include a maximum of 16 people, which is a lot better and less costly than the tours offered by the cruise line.

-Most cruise-line-arranged tours are on huge buses often with as many at 60 passengers per bus, hardly our cup-of-tea making this smaller group option much more appealing.
+Most cruise-line-arranged tours are on huge buses, often with as many as 60 passengers per bus, hardly our cup-of-tea making this smaller group option much more appealing.

 Zooming in for this scene with many elephants on the river. |

-After conducting some of our own research we felt this pricing was reasonable for the two nine-hour tours especially after reviewing the itinerary on the tour company’s website here.
+After conducting some of our research, we felt this pricing was reasonable for the two nine-hour tours, especially after reviewing the itinerary on the tour company’s website here.

 Here’s the itinerary for the St. Petersburg Russia tour: